-I have worked as the Director of Undergraduate Primary Care Education in the Department of Primary Care and Public Health, Imperial College London since 2013.
+I worked as the Director of Undergraduate Primary Care Education in the Department of Primary Care and Public Health, Imperial College London from 2013-2022.
+I now work as the Associate Dean of Community-Engaged Learning at the University of Leeds and remain a Visiting Professor at Imperial College.

 I studied Medicine at King's College London, and have worked as a GP and medical educationalist for two over decades.
 I have experience across many undergraduate and postgraduate settings and gained a Master's in General Practice (Distinction) from King's College London in 2004.

-I was at the London Deanery for nearly ten years, holding the position of King's Programme Director and then Quality and Innovation Director.
-I was listed as one of Pulse magazines GP rising stars and was awarded the Imperial President's Medal for outstanding contribution to teaching in 2016, with my team winning a further 9 President's awards over the past four years.
+Prior to joining Imperial, I was at the London Deanery for nearly ten years, holding the position of King's Programme Director and then Quality and Innovation Director.
+I was listed as one of Pulse magazines GP rising stars and was awarded the Imperial President's Medal for outstanding contribution to teaching in 2016, with my team winning a further 10 President's awards over the past five years.
 In 2018 my team won the highly coveted national AdvanceHE CATE Excellence in Education award.

-Since arriving at Imperial my team has trebled, I have led numerous successful bids to support innovative teaching and research projects and have revolutionised primary care education at Imperial.
+At Imperial my team trebled, I led numerous successful bids to support innovative teaching and research projects and revolutionised primary care education at Imperial.

-I am the founding Director for the Medical Education Innovation and Research Centre (MEdIC) and am currently collaborating across a wide range key national and international institutions across the five themes of our work: Coaching in health and education, Preparation for practice, Professional identity and practice, Digital health and education and Diversity and inclusion.
+I am the founding Director for the Medical Education Innovation and Research Centre (MEdIC) and collaborated across a wide range key national and international institutions across the five themes of work: Coaching in health and education, Preparation for practice, Professional identity and practice, Digital health and education and Diversity and inclusion.
 I founded MEdIC's first of its kind Global creative competition for medical students around the world and in 2021 established the national MEdIC medical education MasterClass series.

 I have particular interest in socially accountable medical education, students as service learner partners and diversity and inclusion, using the potential of medical education to drive positive and sustainable societal change.